“A luxurious small hotel set across 2 grand Victorian villas, hued in rich, deep colours, in peaceful Haymarket”

-This is a place where the suites are totally worth the extra outlay; they’re huge, with free-standing copper bathtubs from Fired Earth.
+This is a place where the suites are totally worth the extra outlay; they’re indulgently huge, with free-standing copper bathtubs from Fired Earth, and great for honeymooners.
 We had The Dunstane Suite, a wonderful first-floor room, with rolltop bath in the bay and large bathroom, but the other suites are equally good.
 Also recommended are the Luxury King Doubles, with views from the bed to the grandiose multi-turreted 19th-century Donaldson’s school.
 In one there's a seating nook with more views, armchairs and a telescope.
-The Luxury Wee Doubles may be small, but they also have plenty of charm, character and comfort.
+The Cosy Wee Doubles may be smaller, but they also have plenty of charm, character and comfort.

 - Central heating

 - Coffee / tea making